Roadometer (odometer): History

 Brass odometers were used by many pioneers making the westward trek in the 1840s.
 However, the design of Clayton, Pratt, and Harmon's odometer was new.
 In 1847, William Clayton accompanied the first expedition to the Utah Territory as a writer and record-keeper.
 He initially counted revolutions of a wagon wheel to calculate the distance they had travelled.
-He tired of counting wheel revolutions and wanted a device that could measure the distanced a wagon travelled.
-It is possible he was familiar with the English viometers that measured distance using gears.
+He tired of counting wheel revolutions and wanted a device that could measure the distance a wagon travelled.
 Clayton asked Orson Pratt if it would be possible to make such a device, and Pratt created the design.
 Harmon carved the gears out of wood and may have further refined the design.
-They started using the roadometer around May 12th.
+They started using the roadometer around May 12.
 Three hundred and sixty revolutions of the wagon wheel equaled one mile.
 A piece on the hub of the wheel turned a shaft one revolution for every six revolutions of the wagon wheel.
 Then one revolution of that shaft moved a 60 tooth gear by one tooth.
 "The second gear wheel had forty teeth [and] overlaid the first gear and was turned by four teeth on the axle of that gear.
 One rotation of the second gear therefore represented ten miles each tooth being one quarter of a mile."
 Unfortunately, the small four-toothed gear swelled in the rain and was not functional for much of the journey.
 Clayton used their invention to provide an estimate of the distance their party traveled each day between Omaha, Nebraska, and Salt Lake City, Utah.
 William Clayton returned to Winter Quarters from the Salt Lake Valley.
 He had a new odometer built by William A. King that could measure a thousand miles for the return trip.
 Clayton published the distances and other helpful travel information in his popular The Latter-day Saints' Emigrants' Guide.